jackjwilliams/jackjwilliams.github.io/_posts/2015-08-27-hangfire-mvc-5.md

 {% highlight c# %}
 An attempt to attach an auto-named database for file C:\....\App_Data\Hangfire.mdf failed.
 A database with the same name exists, or specified file cannot be opened, or it is located on UNC share.
 {% endhighlight %}

+Bare with me as I'm still learning Jekyll + Markdown + Pygments (how can I do error highlighting?!)

+##### Solution
+After mucking around for awhile I decided to use something I know quite a bit about: Entity Framework.
+EF makes it easy to create (and even migrate, even though we dont need that for Hangfire) databases automatically.
+All I really needed was one DbContext class, and here it is:

+{% highlight c# %}
+public class HangfireContext : DbContext
+    {
+        public HangfireContext() : base("name=HangfireContext")
+        {
+            Database.SetInitializer<HangfireContext>(null);
+            Database.CreateIfNotExists();
+        }
+    }
+{% endhighlight %}

+What does this give me?
+Well in all of my web.configs (Develop, Production, Staging, etc...) the database points to the correct server and file (Hangfire_Staging, Hangfire_Developer, (LocalDb) for local dev).
+This creates the database for me in any new environment I stand up!